Maria Delle Vittorie and Vincenzo Florio

 Diving Equipment Information:

-The equipment to be used for diving includes items used in equipped dives and basic gear such as; mask, fins, weights, buoyancy vest, diving tank, wetsuit (3-5 mm depending on the season), regulator, gloves, and a 7 mm neoprene suit for the months of November to March, as well as semi-dry or dry suits, and diving can also be conducted with this equipment in the historical underwater park of Gallipoli.
+The equipment to be used for dives includes standard gear required for fully equipped dives: mask, fins, weights, buoyancy control device, scuba tank, wetsuit (3–5 mm depending on the season), regulator, and gloves.
+During the November–March season, a 7 mm neoprene suit, semi-dry suit, or dry suit is required.
+Diving with this equipment is possible at the Gallipoli Historical Underwater Park.

 Images from the Shipwreck